spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 It is quite easy to update the prior with observed goalie results.
 All you need to do is add the observed success and failures to the beta's hyperparameters.
 </p>
 <p>
-As an example, let's plot the posterior distributions for Andrei Vasilevski and Jeremy Swayman.
+As an example, let's plot the posterior distributions for two 24 year old goalies - Jake Oettinger and Jeremy Swayman.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-three.png" width="60%" length="150"/></div>
 </p>
 <p>
 These posterior distributions allow for some interesting insights, like:
-    - There's a 79.49% chance that Vasilevsky is better than Swayman
+    - There's a 62.99% chance that Oettinger is better than Swayman
-    - There's a 99.99% chance that Vasilevsky is better than average
+    - There's a 95.99% chance that Oettinger is better than average
-    - There's a 86.73% chance that Swayman is better than average
+    - There's a 86.68% chance that Swayman is better than average
+    - Oettinger's distribution is tighter than Swayman's because he's faced more shots.
 </p>
 <p>
 Here are all the assumptions with this method, though: